automationmojo/akit-quickstart/automation/sphinx/docsrc/usermanual/100-coding-standards.rst

 * Compound return statements

 I cannot stress enough that if poor test coding styles are used too much in a large code base and if the practice goes on for too long.
-The code will be difficult to work in and the productivity of the consumers of the test code will be greatly impacted.
+The negative coding patterns proliferate and make the code difficult to work in and the productivity of the consumers of the test code will be greatly impacted.

 One Liners and Brevity Shortcuts
 --------------------------------

-One liners and code written with the intent of being brief are not allowed and or discourage in the automation code.
-This is because ensuring the automation code can be easily run and stepped through in the debugger is a primary requirment.
+One liners and code written with the intent of being brief are not allowed and or highly discourage in the automation code.
+This is because ensuring the automation code can be easily run and stepped through in the debugger is a primary requirement.
 Simple list comprehensions that get assigned to a local variable are ok such as:

 .. code-block:: python